smeijerhof/371Project/readme.md

 ```
 unzip FishingFrenzy.zip
 ```
-You can start a server by opening a terminal in `FishingFrenzy` and running
+You can start a server by opening a terminal in `FishingFrenzy/` and running
 ```
 ./server
 ```
 Then run the exectuable found at `FishingFrenzy/frenzy` by double clicking it.

 Fishing Frenzy is confirmed to work on Debian-based systems.
+We reccomend using Ubuntu 20.04 LTS.

 ## Instructions